 During her time as a cadet, she completed the Gold Star program with distinction and received the prestigious Joseph Ryan Award in recognition for her leadership in inspiring others to excel in dress, deportment and training.

 After completing the Gold Star Program, she retired from cadets and decided to return and contribute her time towards the unit.
 She is currently serving as the Silver Star Co-Coordinator.

 Civilian Band Staff Team

-Civilian Volunteer Linda Worsley, is the Corps’ Band Officer and Director.
+Civilian Instructor Linda Worsley, is the Corps’ Band Officer and Director.

 When her daughter joined 105 Streetsville Army Cadets I helped out where ever I could.
 Eleven years later, she has long ago aged out and I am still here.
 I have volunteered in many different areas but enjoy being The Band Director.
 Watching the cadets advance and grow is wonderful.
 I look forward to many more years with 105.